Arthrimus/PSX-Controller-DB-15-Adapter/README.md

 # PSX Controller to DB15 Adapter.

 This is an Arduino sketch converting PSX controller inputs to discrete outputs.
 I desinged it for Arcade Supergun use but it could be adapted for use in many other control applications that require discrete outputs.
+This code is dependent on the PSX.h library.
+You need to install that library in order to compile the sketch. https://github.com/dcunited001/arduino-psx/blob/master/Psx.h

 # Instructions